 The town of Ohiopyle sits in the bottom of the Youghiogheny River valley, so you’ll be going uphill from the start.
-The best plan is to hop on the Great Allegheny Passage for a quick out-and-back spin to warm up before your ride.
+Hop on the Great Allegheny Passage for a quick out-and-back spin to warm up before your ride.

 Here’s an awesome climb!
 Climbing up Kenctuck Road will seriously challenge your heart and legs.
-Head south out of town, cross the Meadow Run bridge and turn right.
+Head south out of town on Rt.
+381, cross the Meadow Run bridge and turn right on Kentuck Road.
 You’ll cross over Cucumber Run, and then the hurt begins.
 The climb is short but steep.
 In 0.75 miles, you’ll gain about 600 feet.
-Once on top, there’s a relatively friendly loop if you continue south on the Chalkhill-Ohiopyle road for 5 miles, then turn left on Nelson road, then bear left on Gallagher Woods Road and take another left to ride downhill to Ohiopyle on Route 381.
+Here’s a nice loop once you make it up the hill: continue south on the Chalkhill-Ohiopyle road for 5 miles, turn left on Nelson road, then bear left on Gallagher Woods Road and take another left to ride downhill to Ohiopyle on Route 381.